KabakaWilliam/Dispatch/README.md

-# 🤖 Agent Starter Pack
+# 🤖 Dispatch: An Agent Starter Pack

 > A lightweight, local-first agentic framework for HuggingFace models with built-in tool calling